Serving Art Educators

 More on Assertive Discipline...

-A Primer on Classroom Discipline - Thomas R. McDaniel published an article that has become a very popular manual for classroom management.
+Thomas R. McDaniel published an article that has become a very popular manual for classroom management.
 There are eleven techniques that are explained that help you achieve control.
 The methods are Focusing, Direct Instruction, Monitoring, Modeling, Non-Verbal Cuing, Environmental Control, Low-Profile Intervention, Assertive Discipline, Assertive I-Messages, Humanistic I-Messages, and Positive Discipline.

-Discipline With Dignity - This controversial discipline program, created by Richard L. Curwin and Allen N. Mendler, is based on the premise that students are treated with dignity at all times.
+This controversial discipline program, created by Richard L. Curwin and Allen N. Mendler, is based on the premise that students are treated with dignity at all times.
 It is meant to build self-esteem and encourage responsible behavior.
 This program is especially helpful in severe situations that frequently occur in inner-city schools.
 Typically a contract is created by both the student and the teacher.
 The contract includes prevention, "action dimension," and resolution.
 Your rules must make sense and be fair.

 Prevention is done with pre-planning to eliminate possible areas of problems.
 Make sure students are aware of what is expected of them.
 The action consists of record keeping and classroom management.
 Finally the resolution component is dealing with the continual rule breaker.
 Discipline should not interfere with motivation.
 Teach responsibility rather than obedience.